esignaturescom/mcp-server-esignatures/README.md

 - **Update Template**: Modify an existing template if you need to change future contracts based on it.
 - **Delete Template**: Delete templates that are no longer in use or relevant.
 - **List Templates**: List the templates you have in eSignatures.
+- **Add/Remove/List Collaborators**: Invite persons to edit a template.

 ## Examples of Usage